Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Temporal Analyses

-We first revisit an extended form of the standard or {\it temporal} Reynolds transport theorem \cite{Reynolds_1903}, using a slightly different notation to that commonly used in fluid mechanics. \begin{theorem} Consider a continuum represented by the Eulerian description, in which each local property of a fluid can be specified as a function of Cartesian coordinates $\x=[x,y,z]^\top$ and time $t$ as the fluid moves past.
-Let $a(\x, t)$ be the concentration or density (scalar, vector or tensor) of a conserved quantity within the fluid, expressed per unit volume. {Let $a(\x, t)$ be continuous and continuously differentiable in space and in time throughout a defined moving body of fluid (the ``fluid volume'', ``material volume'' or ``domain'') $\Omega(t)$, for all positions up to the boundary and all times considered.
-The total derivative of the conserved quantity within the fluid volume} as it moves through an enclosed, moving, smoothly deformable region of space (the ``control volume'') satisfies \cite{Truesdell_Toupin_1960, Slattery_1972, Bear_Bachmat_1991, Dvorkin_Goldschmidt_2005, Munson_etal_2010, Lidstrom_2011, White_2016}:
+We first revisit an extended form of the standard or {\it volumetric-temporal} Reynolds transport theorem \cite{Reynolds_1903}, where the two adjectives refer respectively to the domain of integration and the parameter, which becomes the differentiation variable.
+For later generality, we use a slightly different notation to that commonly used in fluid mechanics. \begin{theorem} Consider a continuum represented by the Eulerian description, in which each local property of a fluid can be specified as a function of Cartesian position coordinates $\x=[x,y,z]^\top$ and time $t$ as the fluid moves past.
+Let $\alpha(\x, t)$ be the concentration or density of a conserved quantity (scalar, vector or tensor) within the fluid, expressed per unit volume. {Let $\alpha(\x, t)$ be continuous and continuously differentiable in space and in time throughout a moving body of fluid (the ``fluid volume'', ``material volume'' or ``domain'') $\Omega(t)$, for all positions up to the boundary and all times considered.
+The total derivative of the conserved quantity within the fluid volume} as it moves through an enclosed, moving, smoothly deformable region of space (the ``control volume'') satisfies \cite{Truesdell_Toupin_1960, Slattery_1972, Bear_Bachmat_1991, White_1986, Dvorkin_Goldschmidt_2005, Munson_etal_2010, Lidstrom_2011}:

 where $\partial \Omega(t)$ is the domain boundary, $\u_{rel}(\x,t)$ is the velocity of the fluid relative to the control volume, $d/dt$ is the total derivative (here equivalent to the material or substantial derivative, often written $D/Dt$), $\partial/ \partial t$ is the derivative at fixed position, $\nabla_{\x} = \partial/\partial [x, y, z]^\top$ is the nabla operator with respect to $\x$, $d^3 \x = dV= dxdydz$ is an infinitesimal volume element in the domain, and $d^2 \x = d\vect{A} = \vect{n} dA$ is an infinitesimal directed area element at the boundary, where $\vect{n}$ is the outward unit normal. \end{theorem}